 Fare #footballpeople activity event Street Soccer “a small-sided soccer game”, four players from each team on a miniature field (basketball court).
 Because there are fewer players and a smaller field, everyone has plenty of touches on the ball and chances to score!
 The game is played at a much higher pace, which helps players perfect all of the soccer techniques and tactics.
 Street soccer (4 V 4 adopted from the Homeless World Cup) requires that everyone on the team work together.
 Except we did not raise a hedge at the side of the court but simply marked the line for clear visibility during play.

-Tournament attracted 2 players from Uganda top flight football clubs, Onduparaka and Maroons.
-A dozen players from second tier football clubs in the Uganda football league, University students, high school students, primary school pupils and out of school athletes.
+The tournament attracted 2 players from Uganda top flight football clubs, Onduparaka and Maroons.
+A dozen players from second-tier football clubs in the Uganda football league, University students, high school students, primary school pupils and out of school athletes.
 About a dozen South Sudanese National currently living in Uganda were part of the campaign.

 Six different teams were fragmented into two groups.
 Each team played a maximum of two (2) matches apiece completing the log table in the preliminary stage.
 The top two teams that accumulated more points from each group faced off with the corresponding runner up in the semifinals.